prachigarg23/dog-detector/README.md

 For training we use convolutional weights that are pre-trained YOLO on Imagenet.
 We use weights from the Extraction model, i.e. darknet19_448.conv.23.
 Based on the paths to the various files, the command would be something like this - `./darknet detector train cfg/dogs.data cfg/dogs.cfg darknet19_448.conv.23`

-- Here we basically pass all the parameters that the function train_detector requires)
-> - train_detector() is present in examples/detector.c/
+- Here we basically pass all the parameters (that the function train_detector requires). `train_detector()` is present in examples/detector.c/
 - similarly for testing, we pass the above parameters and pass the image file
 - we can also need to pass a threshold otherwise all bounding boxes would be displayed